 - (b) Collusion: is the act of aiding, or being aided by, one or more others in the preparation of an assessment for submission where the assessment brief or invigilation instructions do not expressly permit collaboration.
-Collaboration within, for example, a moot or a group project that is explicitly permitted by the examination or assessment regulations27 does not constitute collusion.
-Unpermitted collusion includes: - (i) A student working with another person on an assessment and submitting or otherwise presenting the resulting assessment as an individual student's own work;
+Collaboration within, for example, a moot or a group project that is explicitly permitted by the examination or assessment regulations34 does not constitute collusion.
+Unpermitted collusion includes: - A student working with another person on an assessment and submitting or otherwise presenting the resulting assessment as an individual student's own work;

-27 Examination or assessment regulations here is interpreted to mean any formal document issued by the University, such as the rubrics on an examination question paper, that relates to the conditions or requirements under which an assessment or examination must be taken.
+34 Examination or assessment regulations here is interpreted to mean any formal document issued by the University, such as the rubrics on an examination question paper, that relates to the conditions or requirements under which an assessment or examination must be taken.

 - (ii) Unpermitted collaboration in the preparation for submission of a seen assessment or communication with another student within an unseen examination. - (c) Fabrication: is the presentation of data or such other results in reports intended to be based on empirical work which has either not been undertaken or fully completed and where the data or results have, in whole or in part, been deliberately invented or falsified. - (d) Impersonation: is the act of one person assuming the identity of another with the intent to gain an unfair advantage for the person being impersonated, for example, by undertaking an examination on the other's behalf.
 Both parties, the impersonator and the person being impersonated, shall be considered culpable of academic misconduct. - (e) Contract cheating: is the act of engaging a third party like an 'essay mill', sharing websites (including essay banks), or an individual lecturer, colleague, friend or relative to complete or contribute to the student's research, assignments or examinations.
 Assessments must be the student's own work and such input from third parties is not permitted, unless expressly allowed under the rubrics of assessment.
-Contract cheating extends to a student of the University providing such services to others. - (f) Misrepresentation can include: - (i) presenting a claim for mitigating circumstances, or supporting evidence, which is misleading, untrue or false; - (ii) exceeding the word limit specified for an assessment and declaring a lower word count than the assessment contains. - (g) Unauthorised Possession or Reference includes: - being in possession of any prohibited material or item within an examination or assessment room unless expressly permitted by the examination and assessment regulations; - (ii) using unauthorised material or item in an examination or unseen assessment; - (iii) consulting or trying to consult any books, notes or similar material or item while temporarily outside the examination room during the period of the examination; - (iv) gaining access to a copy of an examination paper or assessment material(s) in advance of its authorised release; - (h) Bribery/ Intimidation: is the act of attempting to influence by bribery or other unfair means an official of the University with the aim of affecting a student's results; - (i) Breach of the Rubrics of the Assessment:
+Contract cheating extends to a student of the University providing such services to others. - (f) False Attribution: is where a student copies or paraphrases work from one source, but knowingly cites or attributes a different source to the work. - (g) Misrepresentation can include: - (i) presenting a claim for mitigating circumstances, or supporting evidence, which is misleading, untrue or false; - (ii) exceeding the word limit specified for an assessment and declaring a lower word count than the assessment contains. - (h) Unauthorised Possession or Reference includes: - (i) being in possession of any prohibited material or item within an examination or assessment room unless expressly permitted by the examination and assessment regulations; - (ii) using unauthorised material or item in an examination or unseen assessment; - (iii) consulting or trying to consult any books, notes or similar material or item while temporarily outside the examination room during the period of the examination; - (iv) gaining access to a copy of an examination paper or assessment material(s) in advance of its authorised release; - Bribery/ Intimidation: is the act of attempting to influence by bribery or other unfair means an official of the University with the aim of affecting a student's results;

-- commencing a time-constrained examination or assessment before being instructed by an invigilator to do so or continuing with an examination or assessment after being instructed by an invigilator to stop; - (ii) improper annotation of open book material.
+- (j) Breach of the Rubrics of the Assessment: - commencing a time-constrained examination or assessment before being instructed by an invigilator to do so or continuing with an examination or assessment after being instructed by an invigilator to stop; - (ii) improper annotation of open book material.